Efficient calculation of carrier scattering rates from first principles: Results

 Figure (\ref{fig:material-results}a) plots the calculated mobility of GaN against experimental measurements, indicating very close agreement from \SIrange{150}{500}{\kelvin}.
 As each scattering mechanism is treated with a separate matrix element, this allows the impact of individual scattering processes to be assessed.
 At low temperatures, the mobility of GaN is limited by impurity scattering, with polar optical phonon scattering dominating above \SI{300}{\kelvin}, as illustrated by the dashed lines in Fig.~(\ref{fig:material-results}a).
 The total mobility taking into account all scattering mechanisms reproduces the experimental mobility with very high agreement.
 Further insight into the competing nature of the scattering mechanisms is provided by the energy dependence of the electron lifetimes and the resulting spectral conductivity, $\Sigma(\varepsilon) = v(\varepsilon)^2 \tau(\varepsilon) N(\varepsilon)$ where $N$ is the density of states and $v$ is the group velocity, computed at \SI{300}{\kelvin} and an electron concentration of \SI{5.5e16}{\per\cubic\centi\meter} [Figs.~(\ref{fig:material-results}b) and (\ref{fig:material-results}c)].
 Impurity scattering dominates at the conduction band edge but diminishes quickly as energy increases.
-At energies above $\omega_\mathrm{po}$ of the band minimum (above the phonon emission threshold), polar-optical interactions are two orders of magnitude stronger than any other competing mechanism and act as the primary limiting factor for electron mobility, in agreement with the experimental findings of Ref.~\cite{steigerwald1997gan} and EPW calculations \cite{ponce2019HoleMobility}.
+At energies above $\omega_\mathrm{po}$ of the band minimum (above the phonon emission threshold), polar-optical interactions are two orders of magnitude stronger than any other competing mechanism and act as the primary limiting factor for electron mobility, in agreement with the experimental findings of Ref.~\cite{steigerwald1997gan} and DFPT+Wannier calculations \cite{ponce2019HoleMobility}.
 In contrast, the mobility calculated using a constant relaxation time of $\tau =$ \SI{0.1}{\femto\second} --- a value on the higher end of that typically employed in screening studies \cite{miyata2018HighThroughputScreening,madsen2006AutomatedSearch,bhattacharya2016NovelPtype} --- underestimates the mobility by a factor of 2--10 depending on the temperature, as shown in Fig.~(\ref{fig:material-results}a).
-More fundamentally, the CRTA does not reproduce the correct shape of temperature dependence.
+More fundamentally, the CRTA does not reproduce the correct shape of temperature dependence as depicted in Fig.~(\ref{fig:material-results}c).
+The ability of our method to reproduce the qualitative temperature dependence of transport properties, as well as make good approximations of quantitative behavior (often closely in-line with more detailed theoretical methods), thus represents a major advance for improving the accuracy of high-throughput methods.